dks333/Study-Mobile-Development/Design Patterns/VIPER.md

 - Make your codes scalable, easier to test each layer
 - Make your ViewController lightweight
-- BUild the app based on use cases or behaviors
+- Build the app based on use cases or behaviors

 ## Memory management